 - Personal necessity leave (This type of leave is not in addition to sick leave, but provides greater flexibility in using sick leave for emergency situations);

 - Family care leave;

+- Parental leave/baby bonding;

+- Pregnancy disability leave (PDL)

 - Bereavement leave;

 - Jury duty/witness leave;

 - Long-term, unpaid leave of absence (including sabbaticals);

 - Medical leave of absence;

 - Military leave;

-- Industrial injury or accident leave; and,
+- Industrial injury or accident leave;

-- Leave without pay
+- Leave without pay.

 The types of leaves granted to employees, leave duration, and specifications as to salary continuance, accrual of benefits, and eligibility are issues that are negotiated with collective bargaining units.
-Employees who are members of collective bargaining units should consult their current agreement for detailed information about allowable leaves; non-union employees can obtain information from the Human Resources department.
+Employees who are members of collective bargaining units should consult their current agreement for detailed information about allowable leaves.

+Non-union employees can obtain information from the Human Resources Department.

 In all instances, employees who are requesting leave should endeavor to do so in advance.
-The procedure for requesting leave is presented in the Attendance and Absences section on the next page.
-Note we request you submit a written request (not electronic notice) addressed to your supervisor and Human Resources for any paid leave over 10 or more days, and for all leaves without pay.
+The procedure for requesting leave is presented in the Attendance and Absences section of this handbook.
+Please note that we request you submit a written request addressed to your supervisor and Human Resources for any paid leave over 5 or more days, and for all leaves without pay.
 Except in cases of emergency, such requests must be submitted eight weeks prior to the beginning date of the leave.

-Time off for voting-If it is impossible for you to vote in a national or state election during offduty hours due to time constraints, you will be allowed as much as two hours of paid time off to vote.
+Time off for voting-If it is impossible for you to vote in a national or state election during off-duty hours due to time constraints, you will be allowed as much as two hours of paid time off to vote.
 Time off for voting must be arranged with your supervisor by written request (not electronic notice) at least two days in advance.